 Forum on Business and Human Rights

-The annual UN Forum on Business and Human Rights is the largest global gathering on business and human rights.
+resolution 17/4, the Forum serves as a key global platform for stakeholders to discuss trends and challenges in the implementation of the Guiding Principles and promote dialogue and cooperation on issues linked to business and human rights.
 It is open to States, business enterprises and associations, civil society organisations, trade unions, victims, academics, students, the media and any other relevant stakeholder.

-Please see the webpage of the Forum for further information
+Please see the webpage of the Forum for further information.